orbs-network/boyarin/README.md

 `--ethereum-endpoint` HTTP endpoint for the Ethereum node

-`--topology-contract-address` Ethereum address for topology contract
+`--topology-contract-address` legacy parameter, will be removed later

 `--keys` path to address/private key pair in json format (example in `e2e-config/node1/keys.json`)